52North/huddle_python-series/README.md

 ### Virtual Environments

 #### venv

-Leightweight virtual environment with its own Python binary and (isolated) site directories.
+Lightweight virtual environment with its own Python binary and (isolated) site directories.

 * **Create** a new environment